Spin fishing: Target species

 Most species of fish can be caught by spin fishing; however, some are more susceptible to this technique than others.

-Common freshwater targets are trout, salmon, perch, chub, bream, pike, walleye, blue kurper and bass.
+Common freshwater targets are trout, salmon, perch, chub, bream, pike, walleye, Blue Kurper and bass.

 Types of spinner

-Lures and spinners are both simple and effective, with the idea to imitate prey fish for pike and zander.
-Why these predator fish go for them is a mystery as often they look nothing like the prey fish.
+Lures and spinners are versatile tools, with the idea to imitate prey fish for pike and zander.
 Lures, spinners, and spoons are the classic categories, but the spinnerbait has the combination of being both spinner and lure.
-They all can be equally effective on their day especially in the summer and autumn months, and there are thousands to choose from made from a variety of materials.
-Their effectiveness is governed by weight, colour, actions of the lure and the speed of retrieval by the angler.
+Their effectiveness is governed by weight, color, actions of the lure and the speed of retrieval by the angler.